×

 We asked people in Iloilo City if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "When visiting Iloilo City in the Philippines, it's important to respect local customs and traditions to avoid causing offense.
 Avoid making negative comments about the country or its people, as Filipinos are very proud of their heritage and culture.
 Do not refuse food or drink offered to you during a meal or gathering, as this can be seen as disrespectful.
 Filipinos are known for their hospitality and it's customary to accept what is offered to you.
 Avoid using your left hand when eating or passing objects, as it is considered unclean in Filipino culture.
 Use your right hand instead.
 Do not point with your fingers, as this is considered rude.
 Instead, use your lips to point or gesture.
 Avoid public displays of affection, as they are considered inappropriate and disrespectful.
 Filipinos are generally conservative and value modesty.
 Do not be overly direct or confrontational.
 Filipinos value harmony and prefer to avoid conflict.
 It's better to express your concerns or disagreements in a polite and indirect manner.
 Avoid discussing sensitive topics such as politics, religion, and sex.
 These topics are considered private and it's best to steer clear of them unless you are very close with the person you are talking to.
 Lastly, always remember to show respect to elders.
-In Filipino culture, elders are highly respected and it's customary to use polite forms of address when speaking to them," explained one expat living in Iloilo City, Philippines.
+In Filipino culture, elders are highly respected and it's customary to use polite forms of address when speaking to them," said one expat who made the move to Iloilo City.

 About the Author